Healthcare in Norway: fastlege, frikort and costs

 What healthcare costs

-- Free: hospital stays, children under 16, pregnancy & birth care, emergency ambulance when medically needed.
+- Free: hospital stays, everyone under 18 — 16- and 17-year-olds were added to the frikort scheme on 1 August 2026 — pregnancy & birth care, and emergency ambulance when medically needed.

 - Dental for adults is fully private — a check-up runs NOK 800–1 500, fillings 1 500–3 000+.
 Prices vary hugely; compare, and consider dental trips home.
 Children/teens: free public dental until 19 (subsidised a few years after).